 The aircraft pavements, runway, taxiways and aprons now require shape correction and resurfacing.
-The Department of Finance and Deregulation is undertaking the resurfacing works on behalf of the government and the Department of Regional Australia, Regional Development and Local Government which is responsible for the administration of the Territories.
+The Department of Finance is undertaking the resurfacing works on behalf of the government and the Department of Regional Australia, Regional Development and Local Government which is responsible for the administration of the Territories.

 The island is approximately three metres above sea level.
 The remoteness of the island and the lack of availability of construction materials means that all the materials, plus the plant and equipment for the project will have to be barged to the island.
 This could take up to six months.
 The project is to be delivered in the 2011/12 financial year.